shaadcodes/opencode/Data Structure and Algorithms/Notes.md

 - **Pointers with Arrays**

-    When a pointer to an array is created, the pointer stores the address of the first element of array for a pointer p and an array, such that: *p = array[0] = array;
+    When a pointer to an array is created, the pointer stores the address of the first element of array
+    for a pointer p and an array,
+    such that: *p = array[0] = array;

+(Refer to "playingWithPointers.cpp" & "pointersWithFunctions.cpp" inside "Pointers in C++")